sunilmeena8/file-manager/README.md

-# secure-notes
+# file-manager
-An android app to authenticate notes with fingerprint.
+An android app to accesss files and folders.